fastapi-users/fastapi-users/docs/configuration/databases/sqlalchemy.md

 ## Create the tables

-We'll now create an SQLAlchemy enigne and ask it to create all the defined tables.
+We'll now create an SQLAlchemy engine and ask it to create all the defined tables.

 ```py hl_lines="36 37 38 39 40"
 {!./src/db_sqlalchemy.py!}
 ```

-!!!tip
+!!! warning
-    In production, you would probably want to create the tables with Alembic, integrated with migrations, etc.
+    In production, it's strongly recommended to setup a migration system to update your SQL schemas.
+See [Alembic](https://alembic.sqlalchemy.org/en/latest/).

 ## Create the database adapter